1. Origin

 8. Care

-The Savannah has a free short, not overly thick coat that is fairly maintenance-free for its owner.
-As with any cat, it is recommended to get your Savannah used to a brush or comb.
-If it is necessary or desirable to examine the coat or skin, then brushing or combing is a well-known action.
+The Savannah has a fairly short, not excessively thick coat that is reasonably low-maintenance for its owner.
+As with any cat, it is recommended to accustom your Savannah to a brush or comb.
+Should it be necessary or desirable to examine the coat or skin, brushing or combing is a familiar procedure.

-The eyes and ears of a Savannah do not require any extra attention; Small clumps of eye discharge in the corners of the eyes and excess earwax are of course common, but you can usually carefully wipe these away yourself.
+A Savannah's eyes and ears do not require any extra attention.
+Small clumps of eye discharge in the corners of the eyes and excess earwax do occur, of course, but you can generally gently wipe these away yourself.
 Eye and ear problems are rare in Savannahs, but exceptions are possible.
-In the event of serious irritations and inflammations, it is best to contact your vet immediately.
+In the event of severe irritation or inflammation, it is best to contact the veterinarian immediately.

-More and more often you hear that cats have dental problems.
-These are almost non-existent in Savannahs, but it is still advisable to check the teeth and gums regularly - if there is a problem, you can intervene in time.
+You hear more and more often that cats have dental problems.
+These are virtually non-existent in Savannahs, but it is still advisable to check their teeth and gums regularly.
+Should a problem arise, timely intervention is possible.

-Nails may require the most care, as some cats’ nails grow faster than others, and some cats sharpen their nails better or more often than others.
-Nails that are too long can get caught on something, and the cat can hurt itself.
-A Savannah generally likes to use a scratching post, and it is advisable to offer enough attractive options.
-These do not have to be classic sisal scratching posts, you can also opt for a pure natural tree stump.
-Keep in mind that if a cat likes to scratch its nails, you should also replace the scratching options in time.
+Nails likely require the most care, as one cat's nails grow faster than another's, and one cat sharpens its nails better or more often than another.
+Nails that are too long can get caught on something, causing the cat to injure itself.
+A Savannah generally enjoys using a scratching post, and it is advisable to offer plenty of attractive options.
+These do not have to be just classic sisal scratching posts; a natural tree stump is also an option.
+Keep in mind that for a cat that likes to scratch its nails, you should also replace the scratching options in a timely manner.

 9. Breeding Savannahs

-There is a lot involved in breeding Savannahs, and not every cat is suited for it.
-It is not only about propagating and maintaining the breed, or possibly even improving the breed, but also about the health and well-being of both the current and future generations.
+There is a great deal involved in breeding Savannahs, and not every cat is suitable for it.
+After all, it is not only about multiplying and maintaining the breed, or possibly improving it, but also about the health and well-being of both the current and future generations.

-Breeding Savannahs is done in a responsible and well-considered manner.
-This means that there are a number of costs involved.
-Think of the purchase of good breeding animals, various (mandatory) examinations and the vet bills that can sometimes be high.
-There is no question of puppy mill breeding - you will not become rich by breeding Savannah cats responsibly.
-That is also not the goal.
+The breeding of Savannahs is carried out in a responsible and well-thought-out manner.
+This means that certain costs are involved.
+These include the purchase of high-quality breeding animals, various (mandatory) examinations, and veterinary bills that can sometimes run high.
+This is not a case of puppy farming.
+You will not get rich by responsibly breeding Savannah cats.
+That is not the goal, either.

-Responsible breeders consider their catteries as a hobby (that has gotten out of hand), where it is wonderful to see with your own eyes how kittens develop and slowly but surely discover the world.
-As cat lovers, we get a lot of satisfaction from this, but it also brings a great responsibility.
+Responsible breeders view their catteries as a hobby (that got out of hand), where it is wonderful to see with their own eyes how kittens develop and slowly but surely discover the world.
+As cat lovers, we derive great satisfaction from this, but it also entails a great responsibility.
 Breeding is therefore never without risk.
-During the birth, complications can occur that cause a kitten or perhaps even the mother cat to not survive.
-As a breeder, you always keep these kinds of sad events in mind when a mating is planned, during the gestation period (64 days) and when the birth is imminent.
+Complications can occur during delivery that cause a kitten, or perhaps even the mother cat, not to survive.
+As a breeder, you always keep these kinds of sad events in mind when a mating is planned, during the gestation period (64 days), and when delivery is imminent.

 Are you considering breeding Savannah cats?
-Make sure you weigh the pros and cons and thoroughly research everything that comes with breeding, and don't forget to include the costs before you actually decide to breed Savannah cats.
+Carefully list the pros and cons and thoroughly research everything involved in breeding beforehand.
+Don't forget to factor in the costs before you actually decide to start breeding Savannah cats.

-Would you like to know more about breeding Savannah cats and all the issues involved, such as legislation and regulations, becoming a member of cat associations and setting up your own cattery?
-Please contact us via the contact form .
+Would you like to know more about breeding Savannah cats and all the matters involved, such as laws and regulations, joining cat associations, and setting up your own cattery?
+Then please contact us via the contact form .